berick/Presentations/Pending/newdevs.md

 grid of patrons, each "row" will be a patron object or a JS object which contains patron data.

+[!NOTE]
-NOTE: A row can be pretty much anything and it varies per grid.
+A row can be pretty much anything and it varies per grid.

 To access the values stored in each row, assign a template-local variable to contain the row contents.
 In this example, we assign the "row" value